Curriculum & Approach

-We consider parents as partners embarking on a journey together of reflecting on childhood and the crucial importance of the early years.
+We consider parents as partners in the education the ELC children.
 Parent participation is therefore considered essential and takes many forms.
-The sharing, exchange of ideas and skills that parents bring to the school results in a collegiality and integration of differing wisdoms and it strengthens the connections between home and school.
+The sharing, exchange of ideas and skills that parents bring to the ELC is important in fostering the connections between home and school.
+Connections to home and family are integral to learning in the early years.
+We use these powerful connections to authentically involve families and build on the links between home and school.

-Communication between parents and teachers occurs in both informal and formal ways, such as in our daily greetings at arrival and dismissal times, through class websites, and letters.
+Communication between parents and teachers occurs in both informal and formal ways, such as in our daily greetings at arrival and dismissal times, through class emails and the school website.
+Parents are able to meet with teachers throughout the year to discuss their child.
 The following are ways of communication which are embedded into the calendar:

-- Parent-Teacher Conferences are scheduled two times per school year.
+- Student-Led Conferences are scheduled once during the school year.

-- A portfolio is compiled for each child to show processes of learning as both individual learners and group learners.
+- A learning journal is compiled for each child to show processes of learning as both individual learners and group learners.

 - Written reports are sent out two times per year.